-- In Q1 FY2025, four new projects were selected. - Two were selected through NLRA 2024-4: Technology Advancement and Applied Research Leveraging the ISS National Lab: Cycle 1 - Trans Astronautica Corporation will demonstrate its FlyTrap capture bag technology, a deployable system that captures and manipulates space debris and other objects in the Bishop Airlock. - Skycorp Incorporated will test a 100-terabyte-class server, measuring wear metrics and testing software applications in harsh space conditions. - One was selected through the ISS National Lab Sustainability Challenge: Beyond Plastics: - Xheme Inc. will test innovative coatings and material programmability approaches to advance sustainable plastics technology. - One was selected through NLRA 2024-5: STEM Education and Workforce Development: - The Cleveland Clinic Foundation will introduce Ph.D. and M.D. students, including those from underrepresented groups, to space medicine to inspire them to pursue space-related careers. - Two solicitations opened in Q1: NSF/CASIS 2025 Collaboration on Tissue Engineering and Mechanobiology on the ISS to Benefit Life on Earth and NLRA 2025-1: ISS National Lab Research Announcement for Follow-On Projects.
+- In Q1 FY2025, four new projects were selected. - Two were selected through NLRA 2024-4: Technology Advancement and Applied Research Leveraging the ISS National Lab: Cycle 1 - Trans Astronautica Corporation will demonstrate its FlyTrap capture bag technology, a deployable system that captures and manipulates space debris and other objects in the Bishop Airlock. - Skycorp Incorporated will test a 100-terabyte-class server, measuring wear metrics and testing software applications in harsh space conditions. - One project from Xheme, Inc. was selected that will test innovative coatings and material programmability approaches to advanced technology. - One was selected through NLRA 2024-5: STEM Education and Workforce Development: - The Cleveland Clinic Foundation will introduce Ph.D. and M.D. students to space medicine to inspire them to pursue space-related careers. - Two solicitations opened in Q1: NSF/CASIS 2025 Collaboration on Tissue Engineering and Mechanobiology on the ISS to Benefit Life on Earth and NLRA 2025-1: ISS National Lab Research Announcement for Follow-On Projects.